joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/28/learning/word-of-the-day-griot.html?searchResultPosition=2

 **The Potty-Mouthed, Baby-Faced Japanese Racer Who Became a Cult Star**\
-`The impish persona and insouciant attitude of the Formula 1 driver Yuki Tsunoda have overturned stereotypes.`\
+`The impish persona and insouciant attitude of the Formula 1 driver Yuki Tsunoda have overturned stereotypes.
+The next step?
+Showing he can keep up with rivals.`\
 https://nytimes.com/2023/09/28/world/asia/yuki-tsunoda-formula-1-japan.html?searchResultPosition=3

 **Suspect in Killing of Baltimore Tech C.E.O.
 Pava LaPere is Arrested**\